offsideAI/DeepOffsideAI/GETSTARTED.md

 # ChatOffside

-ChatOffside is a SKAP Stack (SvelteKit - (fast)API - Postgres- stack) toolkit for building, testing and deploying fullstack AI plugins and applications
+ChatOffside is a chatbot for prompt management and project management ChatOffside is a SKAP Stack (SvelteKit - (fast)API - Postgres- stack) toolkit for building, testing and deploying fullstack AI plugins and applications

 ## Useful Links